philcali/pebble-carwings/README.md

 Nissan Leaf battery monitoring, remote controls, and other things available via the Carwings service.

-## Configuration Page
+## Proxy Server

-The configuration pages can be found in `web`, and can be hosted on any old static web hosting site.
-The submission is processed on the `pebblejs` protocol via the Pebble app.
+The configuration pages can be found on the [proxy server][1].
+The purpose of the proxy server is to maintain the carwings authenticated session via REST interaction.
+The proxy server must be running, and you can easy run a local copy of it.

 ## Build